 Haunted Mansion Holiday

 Plan ahead to save time in what can otherwise be a very long standby line.
 Haunted Mansion Holiday is a smart attraction to “rope drop” to skip longer lines later in the day.
-And now that the new Genie+ service is in place at Disneyland, it can be a smart investment to avoid long lines for this attraction and other popular choices.
+Now that the new Genie+ service is in place at Disneyland, it can be a smart investment to avoid long lines for this attraction and other popular choices.
 See my advanced tips for Genie+ at Disneyland to find out just how early in the day you need to select this attraction to get an optimal return time in relation to other attractions (hint: it’s early – it should probably be your first or second choice of the day).

 “it’s a small world” Holiday

 What to Do: Holiday Ride Overlays in Cars Land in California Adventure

 Over in California Adventure, there are a few more ride overlays as well.
 In Cars Land, two rides have gotten holiday transformations.
 Mater’s Junkyard Jamboree is now Mater’s Jingle Jamboree and Luigi’s Rollickin’ Roadsters turns into Luigi’s Joy to the Whirl.